Colors

 Salt and Pepper

 This is the most common finish.
-The surface is very neutral with minor imperfections.
+The surface appears neutral with minor imperfections.
 The surface is polished to expose the sand.

 Suitable for furniture tabletops, countertops, integrated sinks.